 Web development and website management - A complete overview

-Wondering how to build a website so your visitors stay and convert to buyers?
+Are you wondering how to build a website so that your visitors stay and convert to buyers?
 Then you've come to the right place.
-We've provided you with an overview of all the components that help you build and analyze your website properly.
-If you need additional help with web development - feel free to contact us!
+We've put together an overview of all the website management components that will help you build and analyze your website correctly.
+If you also need help with web development - feel free to contact us!

 Reading time 9 min

-A website consists of many different disciplines, all of which work together to ensure that visitors stay on the site and interact with it.
-Therefore, when creating, maintaining, and analyzing a website, the following topics should be considered:
+A website consists of many different disciplines that all work together to ensure that visitors stay on the site and interact with it.
+When creating, maintaining and analyzing a website, the following topics must therefore be taken into account:

 - Search Engine Optimization